Skip to main content

 If you want to prevent pregnancy and have vaginal intercourse, then you need to use a reliable method of birth control that is highly effective.
 Condoms are a very easy method for anyone to find, afford and use and when used properly, are very effective.
 They also protect you from sexually transmitted infections.
 Other options are female barrier methods -- like a diaphragm, which blocks the entrance to the cervix -- or hormonal methods -- like the birth control pill, which changes your fertility cycle continuously so you don't release eggs to be fertilized, and so it's tougher for sperm to get to the cervix in the first place.
 You can talk to your doctor or healthcare provider about any of these methods, and figure out which is best for you.

-For a basic rundown of various -- real - methods of birth control, have a look right here: Margaret Sanger's Disneyland: Choosing Contraceptives.
+For a basic rundown of various -- real - methods of birth control, have a look right here: Birth Control Bingo!.

 And if you or your partner aren't ready to deal with any method of birth control?
-Then if you don't want to become pregnant, the only right choice is to abstain from sex until you both ARE ready.
+Then if you don't want to become pregnant, the best choice is to not have the kinds of sex that can result in pregnancy until you both ARE ready.
+For other ways of being sexual with a partner, check out NO Pregnancy Risks.